-adoption of hazardous building regulations within the unified land development regulations.
-Policy III.5.1 The City shall include within the land development regulations a hazardous building code which shall require the rehabilitation or demolition and clearance of housing and other structures which pose a threat to public safety.
-The City shall apply for federal and state housing assistance when the City can Policy III.5.2 meet the eligibility requirements to receive a program award.
+- c.
+Provisions to protect classified historical structures requiring architectural and engineering plans bearing the seal of a registered professional architect or engineer shall be included. - Policy III.5.2 The City shall apply for federal and state housing assistance when the City can meet the eligibility requirements to receive a program award.
 In the case of assistance programs which use a scoring system based upon U.S. Bureau of Census data as a factor in determining award, such data shall be reviewed by City staff and a determination shall be made as to the probability of program award prior to application.
-Where such raw scores provide a low probability of funding, the City may decline to apply for such assistance program until such time as the raw scores improve the City's standing for award.
-Policy III.5.3 The Local Planning Agency shall develop neighborhood plans to study and make recommendations to the Local Governing Body regarding the conservation of such neighborhoods, when existing residential neighborhoods are being considered for Future Land Use Plan amendments.
-OBJECTIVE III.6 The City shall provide for the restoration or rehabilitation for adaptive reuse of historically significant housing by requiring that no person may undertake alteration of the exterior part of City designated historic housing or demolish or relocate such housing without City Commission review and approval of such demolition, alteration or relocation.
-Policy III.6.1 The City hereby provides that after conducting a public hearing, the City Commission shall review an application for a certificate of appropriateness for new construction: alterations, demolition or relocation of City designated historic housing and shall approve or deny such applications based upon the following guidelines: 1.
-The effect of the proposed work on the landmark or the property upon which such work is to be done; 2.
-The relationship between such work and other structures on the historic housing site; 3.
-The extent to which the historic architectural significance, architectural style, design, arrangement, texture, materials, and color of the historic housing will be affected; and 4.
-Whether the denial of a certificate would deprive the property owner of reasonable beneficial use of his or her property.
-Policy III.6.2 The City shall maintain historic sites and structures preservation regulations within the adopted land development regulations, which address the identification and improvement of historically significant housing shall regulate alterations, demolitions, relocation and new construction for historically significant housing.
-OBJECTIVE III.7 The City shall require that relocation housing be available as a prerequisite to housing or neighborhood rehabilitation activities which result in the displacement of residents.
+Where such raw scores provide a low probability of funding, the City may decline to apply for such assistance program until such time as the raw scores improve the City's standing for award. - Policy III.5.3 The Local Planning Agency shall develop neighborhood or sector plans to study and make recommendations to the Local Governing Body regarding the conservation of such neighborhoods, when existing residential neighborhoods are being considered for Future Land Use Plan amendments. - OBJECTIVE III.6 The City shall continue to provide for the restoration or rehabilitation for adaptive reuse of historically significant housing by requiring that no person may undertake alteration of the exterior part of City designated historic housing or demolish or relocate such housing without the Historic Preservation Agency review and approval of such demolition, alteration or relocation. - Policy III.6.1 The City hereby provides that after conducting a public hearing, the City Commission shall review an application for a certificate of appropriateness for new construction, alterations, demolition or relocation of City designated historic housing and shall approve or deny such applications based upon the following guidelines: - 1.
+The effect of the proposed work on the landmark or the property upon which such work is to be done; - 2.
+The relationship between such work and other structures on the historic housing site; - 3.
+The extent to which the historic architectural significance, architectural style, design, arrangement, texture, materials, and color of the historic housing will be affected; and - 4.
+Whether the denial of a certificate would deprive the property owner of reasonable beneficial use of his or her property. - Policy III.6.2 The City shall include historic sites and structures preservation regulations within the adopted Land Development Regulations which address the identification and improvement of historically significant housing and shall regulate alterations, demolitions, relocation and new construction for historically significant housing. - OBJECTIVE III.7 The City shall continue to require in conformance with the objectives and policies provided within this element, the availability of relocation housing as a prerequisite to housing rehabilitation or neighborhood revitalization activities which result in the displacement of residents.